-Net revenues from customers in various markets outside of the ATE market for the year ended December 31, 2015 declined by 4% as compared to 2014, primarily reflecting reduced demand from certain customers in the telecommunications market.
-This decrease was partially offset by an increase in net revenues from certain customers in the automotive market.
-As a percent of our total consolidated net revenues, net revenues from customers in non-ATE markets were relatively unchanged at 27% in both 2015 and 2014.
+The increased demand from non-ATE market customers during 2016 as compared to 2015 was primarily from certain customers in the telecommunications market and was partially offset by declines in demand from certain customers in the automotive and industrial markets.
+As a percent of our total consolidated net revenues, net revenues from customers in non-ATE markets were 30% in 2016 compared to 27% in 2015.